vitessio/website/content/en/docs/23.0/reference/vreplication/metrics.md

 _VReplicationHeartbeat_ records, for each stream, the timestamp sent by the last heartbeat event for that stream.

+#### VReplicationLag

+_VReplicationLag_ is a timeseries of VReplicationLagSeconds samples.
+This allows you to track and graph a workflow's lag over time.

 #### VReplicationLagSeconds, VReplicationLagSecondsMax, VReplicationLagSecondsTotal

 These metrics show the replication lag of the target stream with respect to the source stream. _VReplicationLagSeconds_ shows the current replication lag and _VReplicationLagSecondsMax_ has the maximum lag in this stream.
 Note that these values are only valid during the replication phase of a workflow.